Mw3y/epfl-cs107-PokeMAN/README.md

 <img src=".\icmon\title_illustration.png"/>

-# 🎮 Game Description "PokéMaN: Majorez les tous !"
+# 🎮 PokéMaN: Majorez les tous !
 You are a student in Computer Sciences at EPFL and you have to challenge the league and beat the master to pass the semester and avoid the MàN (Mise à niveau).

 ## 🌍 The player can access the following areas: